This content is viewable by Everyone

 Speakers: Helena Mezgova, UCSF Sr. Data Compliance Specialist in Academic Research Services; Kim Romero, UCSF Associate Director of Process Management & Compliance in Academic Research Services

-Click here to register for How to Compliantly Share UCSF Data
+Click here to see a recording of How to Compliantly Share UCSF Data

 Summary: UCSF has a responsibility to analyze and share data in order to generate new knowledge and insights.
 To meet UCOP recommendations and aid in the mitigation of risks of malicious cyber activity and incidents, leadership determined that a thorough review and development of standardized processes for our data management and external data sharing practices was essential to ensure the protection of our data assets.
 During the “How to Compliantly Share UCSF Data” session, we will discuss the actions we’ve taken to address this by providing an overview of the new UCSF data sharing Policy 650-20 External Sharing of Personally Identifiable Information (PII) and PII-Derived Data, the steps required to share UCSF data externally, and the considerations when designing data sharing engagements with external third parties.